 Intro to Gestalt

 Gestalt is the German word for entire figure or configuration.
 Organization is important because it is the reflection of how the brain functions.
+There are four aspects of gestalt:

 1.Closure – understand the form as a whole